Im-Cigs/No-Repeats/README.md

 6. **Configuration**

-   Locate where it is installed and edit "settings.json".
+   Locate where No-Repeats is installed and edit "settings.json".

    You want to change "PUT DIR HERE" to the location of your "Homework" folder, For Example: